pdxgx/immunorx_response_pipeline/README.md

 * [`neoepiscope` v0.3.5](https://github.com/pdxgx/neoepiscope)
 * [`pyliftover` v0.4](https://github.com/konstantint/pyliftover)

 You will also need `Open-CRAVAT`, which is installable via `pip`, but will require a virtual environment with python 3.6 or higher.
-Use the following commands to create and set up the environment:
+Use the following commands to create and set up the environment (including installing `intervaltree` v2.1.0 for another analysis):

 ```
 conda create -n cravat_env python=3.6

-conda activate cravat_env
+conda activate cravat_env==1.6.1

+pip install intervaltree==2.1.0

 pip install open-cravat